file-format/Products/content/en/spreadsheet/go/xlsx2go/index.md

 {{< SinglePage/PageBody/features/text >}}
 <h2 class="h2title">Manage Cells and Rows in Excel Worksheet</h2>
 <p>The Free library Xlsx2Go has included several important features related to Cells and rows management inside Excel spreadsheets.
-You can easily insert new rows and cells,  merge rows and cells, add a comment to an excel cell, get all cells in a row, new cell creation, select a range of cells, apply styles to a range of cells,  add a hyperlink to a cell, set time and date in a cell, and many more.</p>
+You can easily insert new rows and cells, merge rows and cells, add a comment to an Excel cell, get all cells in a row, new cell creation, select a range of cells, apply styles to a range of cells, add a hyperlink to a cell, set time and date in a cell, and many more.</p>

 {{< /SinglePage/PageBody/features/text >}}
 {{< /SinglePage/PageBody/features/single-feature-content >}}